 Dr. Sikina Jinnah is an Associate Professor of Politics at University of California at Santa Cruz.
+She is also an affiliated faculty member at American University's School of International Service and at UCSC's Department of Environmental Studies.

 Her research focuses on the shifting locations of power and influence in global environmental governance, and in particular the role of transnational actors in environmental decision-making.
 Her most recent projects examine how key norms in global climate politics shape power relations, the role of U.S. preferential trade agreements in shaping environmental policy in trading partner nations, and the politics of climate engineering governance.